 Dried, preservative-free apricot kernels in shells

-11 out of 11 people would recommend this product23/01/2019, By CaddieThis is just an update to my previous review.
+Apricot kernels are not legally allowed to be sold in US and UK stores.23/01/2019, By CaddieThis is just an update to my previous review.
 Some of the kernels have dried out, so I'm not sure how much benefit they are like that.
 Would be good to have a packaging date available perhaps18/01/2019, By SafwaanKept from most people, Apricot seeds are a source of Amygdalin (Vitamin B17), known to fight cancer cells....Amazing product.
 Definitely a must buy!30/12/2018, By CaddieLittle health bombs!
 I just use my mortar and pestle to crack the shell open easily enough!19/12/2018, By EmmieI love my appricot kennels..they also help me with nausea since I am on green juice program.. planning to sell01/11/2018, By AnonymousMum got these to help regulate blood sugar levels as these kernels are rather bitter.11/10/2018, By RoxanneOk - but at least they are healthy!!!!29/08/2018, By CaddieI bought the deshelled ones.
 I did expect worse because they are known for their very bitter taste, but its not so bad.
 Almond taste.
 It's really worth all the vitamins and minerals they pack!30/03/2018, By RiaHappy with it30/10/2017, By JenniferI didn't think the product came in the kernel. literally quite a tough nut to crack07/10/2016, By RozaliaExcellent service, Team!
 Will try to get the most out of this product.
 Thank you.03/05/2016, By JudithI accidentally purchased these instead of the dried apricots.
 I note that this products has numerous health benefits.
 Don be fooled though - it is not a tasty dried fruit.
 The kernel is vaguely almondy but leaves a very bitter aftertaste.
 Need to figure out how to effectively use the product by disguising the flavour!
 Ive noted that I will recommend the product but only if its something the person really wants as I cannot attest to the health benefits

 Faithful to Nature is an online retail store, specialising in a wide selection of natural supplements, vitamins, superfoods and health-related products.
 Our green team is all about helping you unlock your full potential to live a healthy life; however we are not medical professionals.
 Please do consult your health care practitioner when seeking medical advice.
 Some products may be manufactured in a factory that also produce gluten, nuts and dairy products.